-Have you ever heard of “eggshell relationships”?
+Speaking of abuse, have you ever heard of “eggshell relationships”?
 Basically, they’re relationships where you feel like you have to tread very lightly around the person so that you don’t “set them off.”
 Psychologists usually talk about it when referring to emotional abuse from a narcissist, but it can happen even in healthy relationships to a lesser degree.

-For example, maybe your sister is amazing 99% of the time but explodes whenever you so much as mention that maybe she should forgive your other sister for a fight they had over politics (real example from a real friend, by the way).
+For example, maybe your sister is amazing 99% of the time but explodes whenever you so much as mention that maybe she should forgive your other sister for a fight they had over politics (a real example from a real friend, by the way).
 You should never feel like you have to watch every little thing you say just to avoid ticking off a loved one.
 It’s not fair to you at all.

 #4 It’s not on you to solve every problem.

 Ever have one of those friends who constantly texts or calls you asking what they should do about every little thing?
 I don’t mean in an “I need advice” or “I need to vent, can you listen?” sort of way.
-I mean “tell me exactly what to do” way.
+I mean the “tell me exactly what to do” way.
 For every.
 Single.
 Thing.